Use PowerShell in SAM templates, application monitors, and component monitors

-Some SAM templates include component monitors that use PowerShell scripts to gather information.
-You can also create custom scripts for SAM templates that support PowerShell scripts.
-SAM supports PowerShell 2.0—5.x.
+Some SAM templates and application monitors include component monitors that use PowerShell scripts to gather information.
+You can also create custom PowerShell scripts to use in SAM.

 Created by Microsoft, PowerShell is a task automation and configuration management framework that consists of a command-line shell and associated scripting language, built on the .NET Framework.
 PowerShell scripts are used in several out-of-the-box SAM templates, including Log Parser and Office 365 templates.

 The ability to deploy PowerShell scripts to remote machines within SAM is a powerful advantage for system administrators.
 With an interactive prompt and scripting environment, PowerShell provides access to the file system on remote computers, along with data stores such as the registry.

 Your organization should internally review and assess to what extent PowerShell is incorporated into your environment.
 This is especially important when importing scripts from third parties, including content posted by other customers in the SolarWinds online IT community, THWACK.
 To learn more, see PowerShell security considerations.

 PowerShell includes built-in commands with a consistent interface (as shown here), plus an Integrated Scripting Environment (ISE) host application.